 I also created Christian versions of these banners.
-Many believers in Chinese speaking countries will purchase banners with verses or truths about God and put these blessings around their door frames, or their living room walls.
+Many believers in Chinese speaking countries will purchase banners with verses or Biblical truths and place these blessings around their door frames, or on the walls and doors of their home.

 The Christian versions (in traditional and simplified) include four smaller long banners, one larger long banner and one square banner with the word 恩 (Ēn/grace).

 Here are the blessings that are written on the Christian Chinese New Year banners including the English definition and pronunciation:

 - 主恩滿溢/主恩满溢/zhǔ ēn mǎn yì: grace of God overflow

 - 神恩無限/神恩无限/shén ēn wú xiàn: no limit to the grace of God